langchr86/homesensor/software/README.md

 Measured runtime of sensors with readout interval of 2 minutes and a battery of 2500 mAh capacity are:

 * SCD30: 2 weeks
-* SHTC3: more then 1 month
+* SHTC3: more than 1 month

 ### Increase readout interval during problems